No items found.

 Q. I want to get the most out of enclomiphene.
 Will I get a stronger effect using it on all 7 days of a week?

-A. Enclomiphene may exert more favorable benefits if cycled 5 days out of 7 (or every other day).
+A. Enclomiphene may exert potential benefits if cycled 5 days out of 7 (or every other day).
 Enclomiphene opposes estrogen receptors in the hypothalamus to induce a cascade of downstream effects.
 However, whenever a biological signal is present for prolonged periods, it may potentially down-regulate the receptors it acts upon.
 Cycling the enclomiphene is a best-practice to ensure the medication does not weaken over time.

 Q. I understand enclomiphene is frequently used in men with fertility aspirations in place of testosterone replacement.
 Are there other clinical reasons someone might choose enclomiphene?